•Demand clarity on judicial decision to label bandit, kidnappers as terrorists

-Recall that the Igbo leaders led by First Republic parliamentarian and former Minister of Aviation, 93-year-old Mbazulike Amaechi, had described the situation in the South-East as “painful and pathetic,” lamenting businesses had collapsed while education was crumbling amid fears.
+Recall that Igbo leaders, led by First Republic parliamentarian and former Minister of Aviation, 93-year-old Mbazulike Amaechi, had described the situation in the South-East as “painful and pathetic,” lamenting that businesses had collapsed, while education was crumbling amid fears.

-But NEF argued that granting the request of the Igbo leaders will do a serious injury to the country’s integrity.
+But NEF argued that granting the request of the Igbo leaders would do serious injury to the country’s integrity.

 “It has also noted President Buhari’s response which both raised very weighty issues related to the request, and his commitment to consider it.